 We also provide after hour professional advice and support for those who may be caring for patients in the community.

-We have two counsellors who provide emotional support in a safe and accepting environment, for both the patient and their family / whanau.
+Our counsellors provide emotional support in a safe and accepting environment, for both the patient and their family / whanau.
 They are available to see people on their own or as a couple or family group.
 Support can be arranged both at Hospice and at home, face to face or over the phone.
 Counselling is also available for children and young people, for any issues arising from change, loss and grief.
 Our support continues after a death, with bereavement care provided as needed.

 Our Tu Tumu Manaaki is available to walk alongside our patients and their whanau throughout their hospice journey.
 Supported by Kaumatua and Kuia, our Te Tumu Manaaki works with other Hauora providers and iwi representatives, and liaises with the wider community to provide for the needs of Maori when accessing hospice services.
 Our cultural care extends across all ethnic groups and we encourage our patients and their families to talk with us at any time about any specific needs they may require.